Project Approval Process

 1. Concept clearance

 ADB will carry out preliminary fact finding on the project and the sponsors using the information provided by the sponsors.
-We will also assess the likely development impact of the project and what value ADB's participation will have on the project, the sector or the country.
+ADB will also assess the likely development impact of the project and what value ADB's participation will have on the project, the sector, or the country.

 If the project meets our criteria, a concept review paper (CRP) is prepared and submitted to the Investment Committee (IC) for approval.
 Thereafter, a mandate letter will be signed between ADB and the project sponsors.